MonoidMusician/blog/sources/poset_solver.md

   _ <> _ = PosetUN
 ```

-The key is choosing the correct `Lattice`{.haskell} type, implementing the partial comparison `lattice :: Lattice -> Lattice -> PartialComparison`{.haskell}, and figuring out how to update concrete `Lattice`{.haskell} positions in a solver.
+The key is choosing the correct `Lattice`{.haskell} type, implementing the partial comparison `latticeCompare :: Lattice -> Lattice -> PartialComparison`{.haskell}, and figuring out how to update concrete `Lattice`{.haskell} positions in a solver.

 ### Background